harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 </details>

-To set up the build infrastructure, you add a connector to your Kubernetes cluster and then install a Harness delegate.
+To set up the build infrastructure, you add a connector to your Kubernetes cluster and then install a Harness Delegate.

 <details>
 <summary>Install a Kubernetes Delegate: Default Workflow</summary>